wp-plugins/simple-bar/readme.txt

 == Description ==

 Simple Bar plugin offers simple and user friendly user interface.
 Customize your own bar via options panel with important features which most of the bar plugins do not offer.
-Responsive , zero coding skills, fulfill your needs.
+Responsive , zero coding skills required, fulfill your needs.

 * Provides easy and simple user interface.